MicrosoftDocs/winrt-api/windows.ui.text/fontweights_bold.md

 # Windows.UI.Text.FontWeights.Bold

 ## -description

-Specifies a "Bold" font weight.
+Specifies a font weight value of 700.

 ## -property-value

-A [FontWeight](fontweight.md) value that represents a "Bold" font weight.
+A [FontWeight](fontweight.md) with a Weight value of 700.

 ## -remarks